marq4/RandomVideoClipGeneratorCloudService/README.md

 # Random Video Clip Generator Cloud Semi-Service

-Generate a list of your videos (text file), upload it, and then download a playlist for VLC to play random clips locally.
+Generate a list (text file) of your music videos (locally downloaded), upload it, and then download a playlist (xml) for VLC to play random clips locally!

 ## FAQ